rackerlabs/technical-blog/content/blog/2022/2022-04-22-oracle-ebs-r12-2-adop-issues-fixes-workarounds/index.md

 authorIsRacker: true
 categories:
     - Oracle
-metaTitle: "Oracle EBS R12.2 ADOP Issues Fixes/Workarounds"
+metaTitle: "Oracle EBS R12.2 ADOP Issues Fixesand Workarounds"
-metaDescription: "In this blog I have discussed fixes/workaround issues faced by our customers on ADOP."
+metaDescription: "In this blog I have discussed fixesand Workaround issues faced by our customers on ADOP."
-ogTitle: "Oracle EBS R12.2 ADOP Issues Fixes/Workarounds"
+ogTitle: "Oracle EBS R12.2 ADOP Issues Fixes and Workarounds"
-ogDescription: "In this blog I have discussed fixes/workaround issues faced by our customers on ADOP."
+ogDescription: "In this blog I have discussed fixes and workaround issues faced by our customers on ADOP."
 slug: "oracle-ebs-r12-2-adop-issues-fixes-workarounds"

 ---